wsandst/portfolio-website/content/projects/scraper.md

     - pinned
     - test
     - huge
+description: "A test project"
+aim: "The aim of this project was to improve on the foundations laid by Magnificence 1 and allow for future testing with various machine learning technologies."
 ---

 # NOTE: This "post" is based on [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and is meant to test styling of Markdown generated documents.